Gifsplanation via Latent Shift: A Simple Autoencoder Approach to Counterfactual Generation for Chest X-rays: Experiments

 \subsection{Improvement in false positive detection}

-We performed a reader study to determine if our method can improve the ability to detect a false positive prediction by a model as well as if the features that are changed are the correct ones.
-For this study we recruited two radiologists (A.J. and E.Z., with 2 years and 12 years of experience, respectively).
-They were presented with 240 samples chest X-ray images, each having one of 6 pathologies predicted by the XRV-all model (Atelectasis, Cardiomegaly, Effusion, Lung Opacity, Mass, Pneumothorax).
+We performed a reader study to determine if our method can improve the ability to detect false positive predictions (examples in Appendix \S \ref{sec:falsepositives}) as well as if the features utilized are correct.
+For this study we recruited two radiologists (A.J. and E.Z., with 2 and 12 years of experience, respectively).
+They were presented with 240 images twice, each being predicted as having one of 6 pathologies by the XRV-all model (Atelectasis, Cardiomegaly, Effusion, Lung Opacity, Mass, Pneumothorax).
 Examples were selected such that 50\% were predicted incorrectly by the model (false positives).
 An incorrect prediction is defined by having a negative label and a $>$50\% prediction by the model which was calibrated such that a 50\% prediction is the operating point of the AUC curve on validation data.

-These samples are divided equally into two groups A and B where group A presents traditional attribution methods (Input gradients, Guided Backprop, and Integrated Gradients) and group B presents the Latent Shift method as an image and a video clip.
+Each sample is viewed using traditional attribution methods (Method A) and the Latent Shift method (Method B).
+For Method A the radiologist can see all traditional methods at once (Input gradients, Guided Backprop, and Integrated Gradients).
+For Method B the radiologist can see both the 2D latentshift-max image as well as a gif annimation side by side.
 Radiologists were asked the following questions on a 5 point Likert scale: ``How confident are you in the model's prediction?
 (1-5)" and ``Is the model looking at the correct feature?
 (1-5)".

-The primary study results are shown in Figure \ref{fig:reader-results} and more details can be found in appendix \S \ref{sec:readerstudy}.
+The primary study results are shown in Figure \ref{fig:reader-results} and more details can be found in Appendix \S \ref{sec:readerstudy}.
 Overall, for true positive predictions there is a 0.15$\pm$0.95 confidence increase using the Latent Shift method ($p$=0.01 using the Wilcoxon signed-rank test).
 For false positive predictions there is a 0.04$\pm$1.06 increase which is not significant ($p$=0.57).
 We expected false positives to be scored less so these results raise concerns in overconfidence based on model predictions.
 Although there is the possibility that some of the ground truth labels were wrong.